 Financial and investment advice used to be a perk only available to wealthy investors.
-If you were not investing six-figures, you were stuck with using traditional mutual funds.
+If you were not investing six figures, you were stuck with using traditional mutual funds.

-While some investors have been able to trade their portfolios using online brokerage platforms for a couple decades, this option was also limited in many ways until recently.
+While some investors have been able to trade their portfolios using online brokerage platforms for a couple of decades, this option was also limited in many ways until recently.

 The advent of online investing services like Betterment has made professional portfolio management available to everyone at a low cost.
 You don’t need a hefty bank balance or broad investment knowledge or broad investment knowledge to assess these services.